Tornadoes of 2013

 This page documents the tornadoes and tornado outbreaks of 2013.
-Strong and destructive tornadoes form most frequently in the United States, Bangladesh, Brazil and Eastern India, but they can occur almost anywhere under the right conditions.
+Strong and destructive tornadoes form most frequently in the United States, Bangladesh, Brazil, and Eastern India, but they can occur almost anywhere under the right conditions.
 Tornadoes also appear regularly in neighboring southern Canada during the Northern Hemisphere's summer season, and somewhat regularly in Europe, Asia, and Australia.

 There were 916 tornadoes confirmed in the United States in 2013.
-One of these tornadoes was the largest ever to be seen, with a peak width of 2.6 mi.
-A total of 120 fatalities were confirmed worldwide in 2013: 55 in the United States, 36 in Bangladesh, 24 in China, three in Turkey, and two in Brazil.
+One of these tornadoes was the largest ever recorded, which reached a peak width of 2.6 mi south of El Reno, Oklahoma (which was also impacted by a deadly EF5 tornado two years prior).
+In total, 120 fatalities were confirmed worldwide in 2013: 55 in the United States, 36 in Bangladesh, 24 in China, three in Turkey, and two in Brazil.

 Despite the high death toll along with several large outbreaks, the year was below average in terms of the number of tornadoes that occurred.
 This was also the most recent year to have an F5/EF5/IF5 tornado until the Enderlin tornado that occurred on June 20, 2025.

 On April 1, Canada began utilizing the Enhanced Fujita scale to rate tornadoes with minor modifications to better suit the region's tornadoes.